-If the complaint is about the Head Teacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Head Teacher, or a member of the LAB (including the Chair or Vice-Chair), a suitably skilled member of the LAB will be appointed to complete all the actions at Stage 2.

-Complaints about the Head Teacher or member of the governing body must be made to the Clerk, via the school office.
+Complaints about the Head Teacher or member of the LAB body must be made to the Clerk, via the school office.